The Biota Clear series provides powerful, botanical support for gut and immune function via multiple mechanisms:

 Why Dr. Ruscio, DC Recommends it

-However, return of symptoms after treatment is somewhat common after rifaximin.
+- However, return of symptoms after treatment is somewhat common after rifaximin.
 Why?
-This tends to happen when long-term supports are not in place.
+I believe this tends to happen when long-term supports are not in place.
 So, when the crutch of the antibiotic is gone, the gut ecosystem slowly returns to its imbalanced state.